Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

   loadBalancer: {}
 {% endhighlight %}

-After saving the file it is immediately taken into use.
+After saving the file, it is immediately taken into use.

 ## Testing the service

-The documentation says that LoadBalancer implementation is provider specific and it looks like the Vagrant version exposes the LoadBalancer on all the nodes to the NodePort.
-When testing with curl it looks like services do get called from both nodes successfully.
+The documentation says that LoadBalancer implementation is provider-specific, and it looks like the Vagrant version exposes the LoadBalancer on all the nodes to the NodePort.
+When testing with curl, it looks like services do get called from both nodes successfully.

 ### Finding out the port